 Typically injury to the nerve can cause an abnormal tingling sensation in the hands and fingers.
 It can also cause the hand to become numb.
 In more severe cases of nerve injury, you might experience pain, weakness, and even complete paralysis.

 How is hand nerve damage diagnosed?

+A complete history of the symptoms can give a clue to the diagnosis.
 Examination of the motor system of the upper limb can also help establish the diagnosis.